nasa/fprime/Gds/docs/testAPI/user_guide.md

 # used when this unit test were to be run as a python module
 if __name__ == "__main__":
     unittest.main()
 ~~~~

 ## Integration Test API Organization

 ### Integration Test API Outline

-The actual Test API is a very long document that has helpful doc-strings, but these don't convey its organization while skimming.
+The actual Test API is a very long class that has helpful doc-strings, but these don't convey its organization while skimming.
 Below is a table of how the API is organized with a brief summary of each section:

 | Test API Section| Section Description| Methods|
 | :----| :----| :----|